fetchai/docs/pages/framework/uagents/almanac-contract/uagents-remote-communication.md

      - **name**: it is the name of the μAgent.
      - **port**: it specifies which port the agent should be uses for communication
-     - **seed**: it is a secret phrase used to generate the μAgent's private key.Importantly, make sure to add a seed to your agent, so you don't have to fund different addresses each time you run your agent.
+     - **seed**: it is a secret phrase used to generate the μAgent's private key.
+Make sure to add a seed to your μAgent, so you don't have to fund different addresses each time you run your agent.

      The **fund_agent_if_low()** checks if the balance of the μAgent's wallet is below a certain threshold, and if so, sends a transaction to fund the wallet with a specified amount of cryptocurrency.